ualbertalib/DIDocker_HydraNorth/README.md

 # How to get started using HydraNorth docker image

-This is project to get [HydraNorth](https://github.com/ualbertalib/HydraNorth) running in docker environment There are two docker files here Dockerfile.hydranorth.centos and Dockerfile.hydranorth.deb first one is to build docker image based on centos 6.9 using our local ualib reposotories and second one is to build hydranorth based on official ruby debian image.
+This is project to get [HydraNorth](https://github.com/ualbertalib/HydraNorth) running in docker environment.
+There are two docker files here Dockerfile.hydranorth.centos and Dockerfile.hydranorth.deb.
+First one is to build docker image based on centos 6.9 using our local ualib reposotories and second one is to build hydranorth based on official ruby debian image.
+Centos docker image is designed to make environment identical to our produciton version of HydraNorth.
+It contains our own compiled version of ffmpeg with all required codecs.
+Debian based docker image is derived from official ruby image (debian based) and suitable for those who do not have access to ualib repositories.

 ## Prerequisites: